 - Starting a group thinking you’ll get participants.
 Just because you start a group, doesn’t mean people will flock to join.
 It will help if you have an existing organization and a plan for what will be the theme and discussions.

 - Spamming groups.
 No better or faster way to lose credibility than to self-promote in a group.
+Needless to say, you’ll also get scolded or worse, kicked out.

 Whether your B2B or B2C, you can benefit from having a LinkedIn profile.
 You: